 Types of medical device claims

 There are several types of potential defects in medical devices, including flawed design, faulty manufacture, purposefully concealed hazards, and unknown side effects.
 These defects may cause serious harm, permanent injury, or even death to the patients who rely on such devices.
-The experienced medical device attorneys at David Randolph Smith are ready to represent you in a wide variety of medical device lawsuits, including:
+The experienced Nashville medical device and product liability attorneys at David Randolph Smith are ready to represent you in a wide variety of medical device lawsuits, including:

 - Essure lawsuits

 - BIA-ALCL breast implant lymphoma lawsuits